 What do you enjoy doing?
 If you’re not sure how to answer this question, think about when you were a child.
 What did you most enjoy doing then?

 If you’re looking for an activity you can enjoy with others, consider sports leagues.
 Even in the winter, you can probably find a few.
-And while bowling may not be considered exercise, it could help take your mind off of — well, you know.
+And while bowling may not be considered exercise, it could help distract you from the stress of divorce.

 Hockey, ice fishing, and downhill or cross-country skiing are all excellent wintertime options.
 And if you’re opposed to doing anything in freezing temperatures, consider some indoor pursuits, like joining a gym.